darknuma/ExpensesDatabase/Readme.md

 git clone https://github.com/darknuma/ExpensesDatabase.git
 ```

-Once cloned you would have the copy of the repo on your local computer
+Once cloned you will have the copy of the repo on your local computer

 ## Requirements
 1. Installed Git on your local computer
-2. Have a github account
+2. Have a GitHub account
 3. Ensure you have python3.7 and above installed on your local computer.

 # How to run the code